 Check-in and adjust

+Most importantly, ensure new hires feel like they’re part of your team.
 If there is any issue, you’ll be able to address this straight away and prevent people from turning into early leavers.

 Structuring your onboarding process

 You can use many tools to structure your onboarding process — from a checklist to a video walkthrough or even just a plain old manual.
 However, onboarding software is one of the most effective ways to structure your onboarding process.
 It allows you to automate the process and keep it up to date.
 Structuring your onboarding process with an app or software will help you:

 - Create a consistent, standardized process for onboarding new hires across your organization

 - Send out timely push notifications to complete steps in the process